-Upon closing the pending acquisition of the East Coast Asphalt Operations, our business will include owning and operating refineries.
-As a result, our operations could be subject to significant interruption if one of our refineries were to experience a major accident or fire, be damaged by severe weather or other natural disaster, or otherwise be forced to shut down.
+As a result of the acquisition of the East Coast Asphalt Operations, our business includes owning and operating refineries.
+Our operations could be subject to significant interruption if one of our refineries were to experience a major accident or fire, be damaged by severe weather or other natural disaster, or otherwise be forced to shut down.
 These hazards could result in substantial losses due to personal injury and/or loss of life, severe damage to and destruction of property and equipment and pollution or other environmental damage and may result in curtailment or suspension of our related operations.
 We also face risks of mechanical failure and equipment shutdowns.
 If any of these situations occur, undamaged refinery processing units may be dependent on or interact with damaged sections of our refineries and, accordingly, are also subject to being shut down.
 In the event any of our refining facilities is forced to shut down for a significant period of time, it would have a material adverse effect on our earnings, our other results of operations and our financial condition as a whole.

-The company carries property and casualty insurance policies which contain limits, terms, conditions, exclusions and deductibles that will impact the amount of any recovery from a loss.
+We carry property and casualty insurance policies which contain limits, terms, conditions, exclusions and deductibles that will impact the amount of any recovery from a loss.
 As a result of market conditions, premiums and deductibles for certain insurance policies could increase.
 In some instances, certain insurance could become unavailable or available only for reduced amounts of coverage.
-If we were to incur a significant liability for which we were not fully insured, it could diminish our ability to make distributions to unitholders.
+If we were to incur a significant liability for which we were not fully insured, it could affect our financial condition.

-The price volatility of hydrocarbon products and by-products can reduce our results of operations and ability to make distributions to our unitholders.
+The price volatility of hydrocarbon products and by-products can reduce our revenues.